Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 ## Database Structure

 For this project, I used a relational database.
-I build a custom profiles table to extend the Django user table with extra fields with a one to one relation.
+I build a custom profiles table with a one to one relation to extend the Django user table with extra fields.
 The category table is related to the products with the category fields.
 Order_line_items table connects the products table to the checkout order table product field.
-Users profiles tables have a one to many relations with the checkout orders table as one user can have many orders and the order can only have one user.
+The profiles table is related to the user table and the order table.
+The order allow for a null profile as not authenticated users can create an order.
+The review table is related to user table in the author field.
-The review table is related to users as the author and the products table.
-In this case, the many to many relation as a user can review many products and a product can be reviewed from many users.
+The review table is related the products table.
+In this case, it is a  many to many relation as a user can review many products and a product can be reviewed from many users.
 The contacts table is not related to other tables as is possible for not registered users to enquiry and use the contact form on the website.
 It is useful for the admin to keep a record of the received email.

 ## Database Schema